We designed Lightform Creator to use a simple and intuitive workflow to create amazing projected AR content.

 The Property Panel can inspect and modify parameters for any selected object(s).
 This includes Surfaces, Scans, Assets, and Slides.
 The Property Panel changes dynamically based on the selection.

 The Slides Panel is a horizontal view of Slides.
 Slides can be duplicated, deleted, reordered, and renamed.

+The Asset Browser is a library of built-in, user-imported, and stock content.
 Users can import custom images and videos into the Media Browser by dragging files directly into Lightform Creator.
 Read more about adding content.